clastix/flux2-capsule-multi-tenancy/docs/ARCHITECTURE.md

 Then, what if a tenant tries to escalate by using one of the Flux controllers privileged `ServiceAccount`s?

-As `spec.ServiceAccountName` for Reconciliation resource cannot cross-namespace reference Service Accounts, tenants are able to let Flux apply his own resources only with ServiceAccounts that reside in his own Namespaces.
+As `spec.ServiceAccountName` for Reconciliation resource cannot cross-namespace reference Service Accounts, tenants are able to let Flux apply his own resources only with ServiceAccounts that reside in their own Namespaces.
 Which is, Namespace of the ServiceAccount and Namespace of the Reconciliation resource must match.

-He could neither create the Reconciliation resource where a privileged ServiceAccount is present (like flux-system), as the Namespace has to be owned by the Tenant.
+They could neither create the Reconciliation resource where a privileged ServiceAccount is present (like flux-system), as the Namespace has to be owned by the Tenant.
 Capsule would block those Reconciliation resource creation requests.

 ##### Create and impersonate privileged SA